Gildo

 Gildo (died 398) was a Roman Berber general in the province of Mauretania Caesariensis.
-He revolted against Honorius and the Western Roman Empire (Gildonic war), but was defeated and possibly committed suicide or was assassinated.
+He revolted against Honorius and the Western Roman Empire (Gildonic war), but was defeated and possibly killed himself or was assassinated.

 Etymology

 The name "Gildo" may have been the Ancient and Modern Berber root "GLD" or "agellid" which means chief or king.

 History

-Gildo was probably born in the 340s in a Moorish environment which most likely was Mauretania Caesareans that was very much Romanized.
-Gildo was a Berber by birth.
+Gildo was probably born in the 340s in Mauretania Caesariensis, a Romanised Berber by birth.
 Being a son of King Nubel (regulus per nationes Mauricas), he was brother to Firmus.
 His other brothers were called Mascezel, Mazuca, Sammac, and Dius.
 He had a sister named Cyria.
 According to a hypothesis of Stéphane Gsell that was later resumed and developed by Gabriel Camps, Nubel should indeed be identified with Flavius Nuvel, officer of the Roman army, commander of a cavalry unit, the equites Armigeri junior, who with his wife Nonnica (or Monnica) had a basilica built around the middle of the fourth century, housing a relic of the True Cross.

 When Firmus revolted against Valentinian I (375), Gildo stayed loyal to his emperor and, at the suppression of the revolt, was rewarded with the immense patrimony confiscated from his brother.

 In 386, Theodosius I appointed Gildo Comes Africae and Magister utriusque militiae per Africam, as reward for his support to his father Theodosius the Elder in the suppression of Firmus' revolt.
 The Africa Province was ruled by Gildo with some sort of independence.

 A little later, before 393, he even bore the title of "Count and Master of the two militias for Africa", with the official rank of vir spectabilis.

 After the death of Theodosius and the rise to the throne of his sons, Arcadius and Honorius, Gildo saw an increase in his importance: the Africa Province, in fact, became entrusted with the grain supply to the city of Rome, a role played by Egypt until the split of the Empire into two halves.
 Incited by the political machinations of the eunuch Eutropius, Gildo seriously entertained the notion of joining the Eastern Roman Empire by pledging allegiance to Arcadius.
 The possibility of losing the granary of Rome led to civil turmoil in the city, and acting on an appeal by Stilicho, the Roman Senate declared Gildo an "enemy of the State" and started a war against him.